Skip to main content

 Example 4

-Company "D" with tax domicile in the Canary Islands, has carried out R&D expenses in the 2020 financial year on different islands of the Canary archipelago, for which it has generated the following deductions for research and development activities of article 35 of the LIS:
+Company "D" with tax domicile in the Canary Islands, has incurred R&D expenses in different islands of the Canary Islands in the year 2020, for which it has generated the following deductions for research and development activities under article 35 of the LIS:

 Deductions generated in 2020: